danieltjw/aifutures/README.md

 ---

+# Future of Thought, Autonomy

+Technology and AI systems will grow increasingly more powerful and make it easier to rob humans of their autonomy:

+- Surveillance capitalism
+- Psychological manipulation through media
+- Phones and software vulnerable to spyware and hacking

+We will need to develop technology and AI systems to be used defensively if we want to protect human autonomy.

+_In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will strongly disincentivise the use of technology for manipulation and control.
+It will value human autonomy and the freedom of thought as it is important for the creation of information value._

+---

+# Future of Weirdness, Conventions

+Conventions are created by societies due to the fear of scarcity.
+In a scarce environment conventions are enforced to increase productivity.
+Similarly, weirdness and unconventional behaviours and individuals are ridiculed out of the same fear of scarcity.

+[Abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels), will give us more freedom to be weird and unconventional and free us from the cruel need to harass and control weird and less conventional individuals.

+_In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will encourage more unconventionality as weirdness increases the creation of information value._

+---

 # Artificial Super Intelligence

 Should an AI be able to reach a human-like intelligence (some believe this to be impossible), it will likely achieve super intelligence next by: